 A Brazilian driver who conquered the prestigious 24 Hours of Le Mans and later became a stalwart of his home country's premier racing series.

-Ricardo Zonta's name is etched on one of motorsport's greatest trophies: the winner's cup for the 24 Hours of Le Mans.
-The Brazilian burst onto the international scene in the late 1990s, winning the FIA GT Championship and earning a Formula One seat with the British American Racing team.
-While his F1 stint was brief and challenging, Zonta proved his immense talent and endurance in sports car racing.
-His 2005 victory at Le Mans for Audi, alongside co-drivers, stands as the crowning achievement of a versatile career.
-In later years, he shifted his focus back to Brazil, becoming a consistent front-runner and champion in the fiercely competitive Stock Car Pro Series, demonstrating that his speed and racecraft endured long after his grand prix days.
+Ricardo Zonta won the 24 Hours of Le Mans in 2005, driving for Audi alongside his co-drivers.
+The Brazilian broke into international motorsport in the late 1990s by winning the FIA GT Championship, which earned him a Formula One seat with British American Racing.
+His F1 stint was brief and challenging.
+Zonta then proved his endurance and skill in sports car racing, with Le Mans as the peak of a versatile career.
+He later returned to Brazil and became a consistent front-runner and champion in the fiercely competitive Stock Car Pro Series.
+His speed and racecraft endured long after his grand prix days.

 1965–1980